AFaria20s/assembly-simulator/README.md

-# FonSim
+# SALS

 ## Simple Assembly Language Simulator

-FonSim is a basic assembly language simulator written in Java.
+SALS is a basic assembly language simulator written in Java, totally custom-made.
 It simulates the behavior of a simple processor with features including arithmetic, logical, and memory operations.

 ## Features